kiwicom/orbit/packages/orbit-components/src/Layout/README.md

 ### Search

 The Search layout consist of three columns.
-The first and third column hidden on smaller devices, so we can show the main section properly.

 To implement the Search layout into your project, you need to use this JSX markup: